 Are you sure their costs are covered?

-The employee used in this example will incur $236.25 in fuel costs alone!
-Can the remaining $70.50 cover the employee’s other vehicle-related expenses?
+The employee used in this example will incur $288 in monthly fuel costs alone!
+How far will the remaining $72 go to cover the employee’s other vehicle-related expenses?
+Auto insurance alone will eat up most, if not all, and depreciation is often the biggest expense.
+Did you factor that in?

 - License fees